 * CompleteMonster: [[PsychoForHire Miguel Bain]] stands in marked contrast to protagonist [[HitmanWithAHeart Robert Rath]].
-Where Rath has standards about the people he assassinates and [[NeverHurtAnInnocent abhors hurting innocents]], Bain has a penchant for indiscrimately slaughtering everyone who gets in his way.
+While Rath has standards about [[AssholeVictim the sort of people]] he assassinates and [[NeverHurtAnInnocent abhors hurting innocents]], Bain has a penchant for indiscriminately slaughtering everyone who gets in his way.
 In the first mission we see him on, he kills the target and his bodyguards, then [[CopKiller kills several police officers]] to escape from custody.
 When Rath later traps him in the back of a car, Bain prepares to [[WouldHurtAChild snipe a nearby child]] to make Rath back down.
 During an exchange between a hacker named Electra and a group of Dutch clients who turn out to be Interpol agents, he blows away every agent and bystander he runs into and promises Electra that he'll personally cut out her heart.
 Rath saves Electra, but not before Bain kills Electra's two downstairs neighbours for no real reason.
 Bain eventually reaches an understanding with his anonymous employer to [[ContractOnTheHitman kill Rath himself]], whom he perceives as an irritating rival.
 Even when Rath offers Bain the opportunity to part ways peacefully at the end, he elects to kill both Rath and Electra instead.
 Having no regard for any life he takes, Bain became a [[ProfessionalKiller contract killer]] largely for glory and [[ForTheEvulz thrills]].

 * MemeticMutation: The scene where Banderas's character [[http://knowyourmeme.com/memes/antonio-banderas-laptop-reaction checks his computer]] has become a popular reaction GIF in the discussions about gaming news.